gamemanual0/gm0/source/docs/useful-resources.rst

 `FTC Discord <https://discord.com/invite/ftc>`_:highlight:`*` --- The **unofficial** FTC\ |reg| Discord server is a discussion-based community server.
 It is the most active FTC community, which means it generally has the most up-to-date information, and is the easiest way to get quick answers to questions.
 It also has a channel with direct access to vendors.

 .. attention:: The FTC Discord's primary demographic is FTC age participants, which strongly affects the average quality of its discourse, which is often off-topic and occasionally problematic.
-We recommend mostly sticking to the topic-specifc channels and help forums.
+We recommend mostly sticking to the topic-specific channels and help forums.

 `FIRST Tech Challenge documentation <https://ftc-docs.firstinspires.org>`_:highlight:`*` --- The official *FIRST*\ |reg| Tech Challenge documentation, including programming resources, team management resources, and more.

-`FIRST Tech Challenge Question and Answer System <https://ftc-qa.firstinspires.org>`_:highlight:`*` --- The official *FIRST* Tech Challenge Question and Answer System, where clarifying questions about game rules from teams are asked and answered.
+`FIRST Tech Challenge Question and Answer System <https://ftc-qa.firstinspires.org>`_:highlight:`*` --- The official *FIRST* Tech Challenge Question and Answer System, where questions about ambiguities in the game rules are asked by teams and answered by FIRST.

 `Game and Season Materials <https://www.firstinspires.org/resource-library/ftc/game-and-season-info>`_:highlight:`*` --- Where to find the information for the current season, including the Competition Manual and Team Updates.